COPtoLON/KB/README.md

 **Key Tools & Skills:** Python, SQL, ETL frameworks, risk modeling (VaR/CVaR), scenario simulations, ESG data, Excel–Python integration, Power BI, geometric Brownian motion, SSE-Simulations, Quantitative Analysis, Portfolio Construction & Optimization.

-### Data Quality Analyst
+### Data Quality Analyst - X
 Lån&Spar Bank | Copenhagen, Denmark | January 2023 – August 2023
-- Assessed and documented data quality indicators for the upcoming IRB system (scheduled for 2025 launch), producing in-depth analyses of PD/PC, LGD/LGC, EAD, and DoD procedures to enhance data integrity and reporting accuracy.
+- **Assessed and documented data quality indicators for the upcoming IRB system (scheduled for 2025 launch), producing in-depth analyses of PD/PC, LGD/LGC, EAD, and DoD procedures to enhance data integrity and reporting accuracy.**
   - Running through data quality dimensions: Accuracy, completeness, consistency, validity, uniqueness, integrity
   - convened with stakeholders, head of IRB, IRB analysts and model validators to make sure our process was taking into account the correct variables
-  - Produced data quality reports, presented them to stakeholders and developed a database mapping
+  - Produced data quality reports, presented them to stakeholders and reevaluated key data quality indicators
   - Mapped and visually represented complex database architectures, illustrating relationships among SAS tables for credit evaluation, IRB, and transactional systems.
-- Conducted comprehensive reviews of the "high-risk customer evaluation process"
+- **Conducted comprehensive reviews of the "high-risk customer evaluation process"**
   - conducted codereview of the codebase and documented the database mapping related to the process
   - Presented my findings to the head of credit, head of IT and head of internal review.
-- Engineered and maintained a SAS macro-driven solution for data warehouse quality analysis, ensuring reliable and precise data quality reporting.
+- **Engineered and maintained a SAS macro-driven solution for data warehouse quality analysis, ensuring reliable and precise data quality reporting.**
   - The macro solution had the ability to run through data quality dimensions on database tables: The dimensions testable were completeness, consistency, validity, uniqueness and integrity
   - The macro would run through tables in forward order, the current table, the tables producing this table and the tables producing that table and so on.
 Checking for integrity in the data as well.
 - **Work-related courses**